Is perfume an art form, comparable to music, sculpture or literature, or just another beauty product to be pushed onto consumers?

 I guess this question is at the heart of the development, in the last twenty-five to thirty years, of what is now referred to as the “niche fragrance industry”.
 Far from being a fringe element, this sector now covers a sizeable portion of the market.
 As mentioned in previous posts (see my article in March on the other big fragrance fair in Italy, Esxcence) the very definition of “niche” is blurred to say the least..
 It comprises both small artisanal brands where the perfumer/owner manages the day-to-day running of the company while also creating all of the brand’s fragrances (ex.: Bruno Fazzolari with his brand Fzotic or Andy Tauer with Tauer Perfumes) but also includes brands such as Byredo or l’Artisant Parfumeur (both owned by Puig) that are marketed as “niche” but are in reality owned by multinationals, with all that this entails in terms of strategy, financial means, objectives, etc.

-So, in this murky territory, what constitutes artistic fragrances, a term that is often mentioned but seldom explained.
-The Florence-based fragrance fair Pitti Fragranze has been trying to answer the question for more than two decades by offering a well respected forum where new and exciting brands emerge and upcoming trends and moods in the artisanal perfume world are discussed.
-This year’s event was attended by 215 different brands from around the globe, of which 96 were were new or returning participants and roughly 10% were emerging companies – an important aspect for buyers present at the fair who are increasingly interested in scouting and finding new original fragrances for their clients.
-There were numerous “themes” covered at the event, including “Mother Nature”, “Ancestral Ties”, “Eternal Summer”, etc..
+This year’s event was attended by 215 different brands from around the globe, of which 96 were either new or returning participants and roughly 10% emerging companies – an important aspect for buyers present at the fair who are increasingly interested in scouting and finding new original fragrances for their clients.
+There were numerous “themes” covered at the event, including “Mother Nature”, “Eternal Summer”, “Ancestral Ties”,etc..

-Instead of having the “classical” approach to reviewing a fair, looking at what’s in/what’s out, upcoming trends, or new brand discoveries, I thought I would ask an artist with a special affinity to perfume and scent to provide her take on the event.
+So after a few of my initial gut reactions, instead of having the “classical” approach to reviewing a fair, looking at what’s in/what’s out, upcoming trends, or new brand discoveries, I thought I would ask an artist with a special affinity to perfume and scent to provide her take on the event.
 Laura Amato is a visual artist with a background as a translator and a life spent travelling the world, who decided a few years back to change the course of her life.
 I had an immediate affinity with her when I met her a few months ago, having myself gone through a “Copernican revolution” of sorts when I decided to change my life and study perfumery.
 She now focuses on creating visual and textile art, has collaborated with various galleries and will feature her work in the upcoming Rome Art Week (RAW: 21-26 October, https://romeartweek.com/it/raw/)

 I asked her a few questions about herself and Pitti: